 Although some manufacturers claim a range of over 100m for cheap drones, it’s best to assume you’ll never get more than about 50m.
 By law in the UK, you must keep drone in your line of sight at all times, anyway.

 Small and light drones will be blown around in the wind, so warm, windless days are the best times to fly, although the smallest micro drones can be flown indoors.

-For bigger drones, such as DJI's Phantoms, expect flight times around 20-25 minutes and a range measured in miles, not metres.
+For bigger drones, which means those over 250g, expect flight times around 20-25 minutes and a range measured in miles, not metres.
 These use big batteries but are of course bigger and heavier than toy drones.
 Even the most expensive consumer drones (and we're talking £2,000) don't fly for longer than 30 minutes.

-You will crash your drone and you will break things, usually propellers.
-Almost all drones come with a full set of spare rotors, but as two rotate anti-clockwise and the other pair clockwise, you’ve got only two spares for each pair of spindles.
+Although it's rare on most of the drones below, crashing is a distinct possibility.
+Almost all drones come with a full set of spare propellers, but as two rotate anti-clockwise and the other pair clockwise, you’ve got only two spares for each pair of spindles.

 Check first if spare parts are easy to obtain for a particular drone, and also their prices.

 Not all drones come with cameras.
 You don’t need a camera, since you should always have the drone in your line of sight while flying it.